Woman kills husband's mistress then turns gun on herself, police say

 "There were emails and text messages indicating what she planned to do, and the detectives are still sorting that out," Colarulo said.

-Officials believe Gerardot may have disguised herself and taken a train from Delaware to the home.
+At first, officials thought Gerardot might have disguised herself and taken a train from Delaware to the home.

+On Wednesday, the Delaware County Medical Examiner's Office turned over a set of car keys found on Gerardot.

+Using the keys, Radnor police detectives said they were able to find a black Cadillac XTS parked on an adjacent side street to where the incident occurred.

 Chapman, a 2007 graduate of the University of Delaware, worked for the school in media relations and marketing and was recently hired as an assistant vice president at Villanova University.
 She ran unsuccessfully for a state Senate seat in Delaware in 2016.